Rida2000/rida2000.github.io/_posts/2020-10-02-the-masses-of-shanghai.markdown

 ---
 layout: post
-title: "上海群像 第二弹 The Masses of Shanghai EP02"
+title: 上海群像 第二弹
-title2: "上海群像 第二弹<br/>The Masses of Shanghai EP02"
+subtitle: The Masses of Shanghai EP02
-img: the-masses-of-shanghai-cover.jpg # Add image post (optional)
+img: the-masses-of-shanghai-cover.jpg
 date: 2020-10-12 12:55:00 +0300
 description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+Go ahead and edit it and re-build the site to see your changes.
 tag: [Shanghai, Streets, Blogging]
 ---